herrera-ignacio/cybersecurity-handbook/docusaurus/docs/cryptography/schemes/e2e/README.md

 ### Man-in-the-middle attacks

-Rather than try to break the encryption, an eavesdropper may impersonate a message recipient (during [key exchange](../key_exchange/README.md) or by substituting their public key for the recipient's), so that messages are encrypted with a key known to the attacker.
+Rather than try to break the encryption, an eavesdropper may impersonate a message recipient key exchange or by substituting their public key for the recipient's), so that messages are encrypted with a key known to the attacker.

 After decrypting the message, the snoop can then encrypt it with a key that they share with the actual recipient, or their public key in case of asymmetric systems, and send the message on again to avoid detection.